POLS – Political Science

 3 Credits Weekly (3-0-0)

 POLS 224 and 225 are the core courses in the field of Canadian politics, introducing students to the institutions, processes, concepts and important issues of this subject area.
-Topics include the political process, political parties, elections and representation, Parliament, the executive, bureaucracy, the judiciary, and fiscal, economic and other policy issues in Canada.
+The topics of POLS 225 include the political process, political parties, elections and representation, Parliament, the executive, bureaucracy, the judiciary, and fiscal, economic and other policy issues in Canada.

-Prerequisites: Minimum grade of C- in POLS 224.
+Prerequisites: A minimum grade of C- in POLS 224.

 POLS 244